As an employer, your workers are your lifelines. Each employee is a valuable addition to your team, and it's important they feel that way.

-Of course, it's easy to say "thank you" or "good job" and be done with it; but there are countless ways to show your support and respect for your employees.
+It's easy to say "thank you" or "good job" to recognize exceptional performance or dedication; but there are countless ways to show your support and respect for your employees.
 Business News Daily asked business owners and experts to share the best ways to make your employees feel more appreciated.

 "I think the most valuable way to recognize an employee today is through time — that is, time off, time to do something else besides work.
-It could be family, a hobby, or a charity, or a short vacation.
+It could be family, a hobby, a charity or a short vacation.
 I don't think it needs to be routine or regular, and has the most value when it's unexpected." – Mark S. Valenti, president and CEO, The Sextant Group

 9. Encourage their feedback.

-"We distribute a quarterly pulse survey which allows them to give us [anonymous] feedback about the company at a macro level.
+"We distribute a quarterly pulse survey them allows them to give us [anonymous] feedback about the company at a macro level.
 We ask a set of 15 questions around teamwork, leadership, career growth, etc. each quarter, to measure movement on any dimension, and then we give them three open text boxes to answer the questions: What are we doing well?
 What do we need to improve?
 What else is on your mind?
-We get our results each month with an average participation rate of about 75 percent, and have more than 225 lines of data from the responses to those three open ended questions.
-This allows all employees to feel heard and want to contribute to making our company win!" – Mai Ton, vice president of human resources at OneLogin
+We get our results each month with an average participation rate of about 75 percent, and have more than 225 lines of data from the responses to those three open-ended questions.
+This allows all employees to feel heard and want to contribute to making our company win." – Mai Ton, vice president of human resources at White Ops

 10. Host events for the entire company.

 "Company events are usually quite popular when we do team building activities.
-The bottom line is that all employees want to feel part of the team and believe strongly in the company.
-If we can create a positive, fun and flexible workplace, most employees appreciate the independence of knowing they are trusted to get the work done and feel part of a team." – Patric Palm, CEO of Hansoft and Favro
+All employees want to feel part of the team and believe strongly in the company.
+If we can create a positive, fun and flexible workplace, most employees appreciate the independence of knowing they are trusted to get the work done and feel part of a team." – Patric Palm, CEO of Favro